Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Storage Price Estimation Script/README.md

 Microsoft Defender for Storage continuously analyzes the transactions of [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs/), [Azure Data Lake Storage](https://azure.microsoft.com/services/storage/data-lake-storage/), and [Azure Files](https://azure.microsoft.com/services/storage/files/) services.
 When potentially malicious activities are detected, security alerts are generated.
 Alerts are shown in Microsoft Defender for Cloud with the details of the suspicious activity, appropriate investigation steps, remediation actions, and security recommendations.
 [Learn more about the capabilities here](https://docs.microsoft.com/azure/security-center/defender-for-storage-introduction).

-This PowerShell script allows you to estimate the cost of the new per-storage pricing plan and it considers all storage accounts with and without Microsoft Defender for Storage enabled across the selected scope.
+These PowerShell scripts allow you to estimate the cost of the new per-storage pricing plan and it considers all storage accounts with and without Microsoft Defender for Storage enabled across the selected scope.

+D4Storage-PricingEstimation-Per-Storage.ps1 executes in serial across each subscription and storage account whereas D4Storage-PricingEstimation-Per-Storage-Parallel.ps1 iterates over each subscription and storage account in parallel.

 The results are derived from data extracted from the past month, and the estimation is for the monthly cost.
 >At the end of the script execution CSV file (DefenderEstimatedCostBySubscription.csv) will be saved in the current directory.